Post-Newtonian expansion of fluxes from a scalar charge on an inclined-spherical orbit about a Kerr black hole: Acknowledgements

 \section{Acknowledgements}

+The authors thank Niels Warburton for providing numerical scalar flux data.
+The authors also thank Soichiro Isoyama for his helpful comments.
 This research was supported by NSF Grants PHY-2110335 and PHY-2409604 to the University of North Carolina at Chapel Hill and the Hamilton Award - University of North Carolina at Chapel Hill.
 CRE thanks UCD for support under UCD Seed Funding Grant 3057/SF2023.
 CK and JN acknowledge support from Science Foundation Ireland under Grant number 21/PATH-S/9610.
-The authors thank Niels Warburton for providing numerical scalar flux data.
-The authors also thank Soichiro Isoyama for his helpful comments.

 \begin{widetext}